The Russia Investigations: Maybe The End Is In Sight. Maybe It Isn't

 The short road

-There's another scenario that might mean the end could in fact be coming closer:
+There's another scenario that might mean the end could, in fact, be coming closer:

 Justice Department regulations mandate that Mueller must give the attorney general a confidential report when he completes his work.
 There's no telling, however, whether that document would go to Congress or become public.